jmei77/Assessing-Loan-Performance-in-P2P-Lending-with-Machine-Learning-Modeling/README.md

-# Econ-490-Senior-Design-Project
+# Project : Assessing Loan Performance in P2P Lending with Machine Learning Modeling
 Final project for Econ 490 - Applied Machine Learning.
-Consists of an analysis of a dataset from LendingClub using machine learning methods such as GLM, lasso, ridge, and random forest models.
-As of 5/1/20, the project is at its final stage and not yet complete.
-Support vector machine and neural network models will be added.
+Consists of an analysis of loan performance on a dataset from LendingClub using machine learning methods such as ridge, random forests, and neural networks.
+Last updated on July 8, 2020.